timfulmer/bigdatahowto/CONCURRENCY.md

 being processed without actually persisting their changes, due to stale data coming from s3.

-To address this case `Queue` is updated to be aware of the message keys it's handing out:
+To address this case `Bd` is implemented as a singleton and `Queue` is updated to be aware of the message keys it's handing out:

 ```
     /**